Louis Grell Foundation

 The four Purple Cow watercolor studies from c1940 shown above were utilized in many of the shops and this advertisement thanking ‘Daytonians’ for supporting the Pick-Miami Hotel’s new Purple Cow restaurant.
 All the mural commissions solicited local patrons to submit their poems as part of a contest held with as many as 4,000 entrants competing to have their ‘jingle’ selected and painted onto Grell’s mural.
 Menus were designed and specialty drinks created for the one-of-a-kind popular restaurants.

-November, 2020 UPDATE – A surprising email in November 2020 from Paul Langland, son of American poet Joseph Langland (1914-2007), lead to a rare, in fact, only known period photograph of a Grell Purple Cow mural on the wall in an active Purple Cow restaurant.
+November, 2020 UPDATE – A surprising email in November 2020 from Paul Langland, son of American poet Joseph Langland (1914-2007), lead to a rare, in fact, only known (at the time) period photograph of a Grell Purple Cow mural on the wall in an active Purple Cow restaurant.
 Paul also mentioned his father’s archives are held at Luther College (IA) and at the University of Massachusetts (Amherst) which further lead to a letter by Langland describing how his poem was selected to be painted underneath one of the cows.
 According to Langland, he first encountered the mural in 1941 during lunch, submitted his wining entry and later returned for this photo in 1946 after the war.
-Langland was paid $25 ($475 today) for the use of his original poem which reads:
+Langland was paid $25 for the use of his original poem which reads:

 “I THOUGHT A COW COULD NEVER TEND